 The main body of the story revolves around Fiona waking up in a strange mansion in rags.
 She remembers bits and pieces of a car accident, but little else.
 She soon discovers that the mansion is inhabited by strange characters who all seem to have an interest in her, though none seem particularly friendly.
 As she explores the mansion, she also meets Hewie who was chained to a tree, freeing him out of compassion.
 Hewie later shows up to save her from an attack by Debilitas.
 From then on they are companions, and Fiona goes on to learn of a plot involving her, magic, alchemy, cloning and other supernatural happenings.
 The characters' interactions, moods and over all design conveyed a deep sense of perversion and depravity.
 Much of the story was based heavily between the friendship of Hewie and Fiona and this relationship carried the game for it's entirety.
 In fact, the overall treatment of Hewie was one of the factors that determined the ending you received.

-Fiona's dog, Hewie, has a cameo in Resident Evil 4 when Leon finds him caught in a bear trap, and is given the choice to free him and gain his help briefly later in the game.
+- Fiona's dog, Hewie, has a cameo in Resident Evil 4 when player character Leon S. Kennedy finds him caught in a bear trap, and is given the choice to free him and gain his help briefly later in the game.